-We have continued our multi-year partnership with Czechitas, a NGO in the Czech Republic, which is focused on IT education for children and women of all ages - particularly those returning to work following a break for childcare.
-In the autumn 2022 and spring of 2023, we co-sponsored a three-month Digital Academy programme which offered training for the participants on the process of QA testing.
-In addition to our sponsorship, our team supported mock interviews, provided office tours and participated in the opening and closing ceremonies with the Academy.
-One female member of our Quality Assurance Team also acted as mentor, offering support to the trainees during their homework projects and during the Academy hackathon.
+Czechitas is an NGO in the Czech Republic, which is focused on IT education for children and women of all ages - particularly those returning to work following a break for childcare.
+Our team has supported mock interviews, provided office tours and participated in the opening and closing ceremonies with the Academy.